 Working as a consultant for firms such as Ernst & Ernst (now Ernst & Young) and Coopers & Lybrand (now part of PriceWaterhouseCoopers), he developed systematic approaches to evaluating information security, IT effectiveness, and management controls.
 He taught these approaches to other consultants and auditors, and used them successfully in security reviews at client data centers.
 At Coopers & Lybrand, where he was director of Computer Security Services for the Mid-Atlantic Region, he created the C & L Computer Security seminar series.
 This included security seminars addressing: MVS, TopSecret, ACF2, RACF, VTAM, and DB2.
 Stu developed and taught most of the seminars himself.

-Since 1990, he has directed his own firm, the Henderson Group, which provides computer security consulting and training in a variety of technical areas, including: MVS, z/OS, UNIX, and Windows security reviews, implementation assistance to users of RACF, ACF2, and TopSecret, evaluations of network security and effectiveness,and technical assistance to audit departments. audits.
+Since 1990, he has directed his own firm, the Henderson Group, which provides computer security consulting and training in a variety of technical areas, including: MVS, z/OS, UNIX, and Windows security reviews, implementation assistance to users of RACF, ACF2, and TopSecret, evaluations of network security and effectiveness,and technical assistance to audit departments.
+He has provided technical assistance to organizations implementing MLS security on their mainframe computers. audits.

 - Writes semi-monthly column on what information IT executives need to do their job well for "Enterprise Executive" magazine